reactivemanifesto/reactivemanifesto/README.md

 ### Why it is Important

 Responsive is defined by Merriam-Webster as *"quick to respond or react appropriately"*.
-We use the word in its general meaning and should not be confused with [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_Web_Design), which primarily refers to CSS media queries and progressive enhancements.
+We use the word in its general meaning and it should not be confused with [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_Web_Design), which primarily refers to CSS media queries and progressive enhancements.

 Responsive applications are real-time, engaging, rich and collaborative.
 Businesses create an open and ongoing dialog with their customers by welcoming them through *responsive* interactive experiences.
 This makes them more efficient, creates a feel of being connected and equipped to solve problems and accomplish tasks.
 One example is Google Docs which enables users to edit documents collaboratively, in real-time—allowing them to see each other’s edits and comments live, as they are made.